tutumcloud/support-docs/feature-reference/auto-destroy.md

 -   `OFF`: if the container stops, regardless of the exit code, Tutum will not terminate it and will leave it in **Stopped** state.
--   `ON_FAILURE`: if the container stops with an exit code different from 0, Tutum will automatically terminate it.
+-   `ON_SUCCESS`: if the container stops with an exit code equals to 0, Tutum will automatically terminate it.
 Otherwise, it will leave it in **Stopped** state.
 -   `ALWAYS`: if the container stops, regardless of the exit code, Tutum will automatically terminate it.